- Member for

 Findagrave is a wonderful avenue in which to present one's ancestors in a free environment coupled with an image of the ancestor's final resting place.
 Given the nature of life, this is the closest one can come to putting life back into a long deceased ancestor or loved one.

 That an ancestor died long before genealogy became popular, and either does not currently have a known place of interment or gravestone, does not diminish the importance of their life to living descendants.
-For example, according to a well-respected (now deceased) New England genealogist, during the American Rev. War Hessian mercenaries employed by the British used a Hull, Mass. cemetery as their campground, pushed all of the gravestones over using them for personal purposes or target practice.
-What a shame!
+For example, according to a now deceased well-respected New England genealogist, during the American Rev. War Hessian mercenaries employed by the British used a Hull, Mass. cemetery as their campground, pushed all of the gravestones over and used them for personal purposes or target practice.
 No wonder there are no gravestones there prior to 1790, but the people are still interred there.

 The memorial pages I have created, may create in the future, or ask others to transfer, reflect either a direct ancestor, part of the extended ancestral family, or of particular interest as having been associated in some meaningful way with my children's ancestors.
 A transfer request from me of an unrelated person is the result of personal research that corrects or extends the basis of the existing memorial.
 Any biographical presentation is also not intended to glorify, only present who the people were.

 Of specific note: The words "of record" referring to a person or event in any memorial I created or maintain means the data is from a primary record source that has been cross-verified.
-It does not mean it is based on Ancestry, Familysearch, WikiTree, myHeritage, Geni or like-type web-based genealogy sites unless the data therein can be verified by a primary record (e.g., town vital and church records, deeds, probate records, etc.)
+It does not mean it is based on Ancestry, Familysearch, WikiTree, myHeritage, Geni or like-type web-based genealogy sites unless the data therein can be verified by a primary record source.